PingiliV/zephyr_dev/README.rst

 ############################################

 cmake expects 3.8.2 version.
-1) Download Latest or 3.8.2 or greater cmake source 1a) unzip or untar cmake packages
+1) Download Latest or 3.8.2 or greater cmake source.
+1a) unzip or untar cmake packages.
-1b) ./configure <configure the package for compilation>
+1b) ./configure <configure the package for compilation>.
-1c) make
+1c) make.
-1d) sudo make install
+1d) sudo make install.
-2) In samples and corresponding app ex: zephyr/samples/hello_world
+2) In samples and corresponding app ex: zephyr/samples/hello_world.
-2) create build/arduino_due <corresponding target> (mkdir -p build/arduino_due)
+2) create build/arduino_due <corresponding target> (mkdir -p build/arduino_due).
-2a) cmake -DBOARD=arduino_due ../.. (as cmakelist exists in samples/hello_world)
+2a) cmake -DBOARD=arduino_due ../.. (as cmakelist exists in samples/hello_world).
-2b) run make command to compile the platform and OS centric source files cmd: make 2c) build/arduino_due/zephyr will have corresponding binaries ready to be flashed on the device.
+2b) run make command to compile the platform and OS centric source files cmd: make.
+2c) build/arduino_due/zephyr will have corresponding binaries ready to be flashed on the device.